 - Official GRE Scores (scores are valid for 5 years) OR

-- Submit a writing sample following admission guidelines
+- Submit an academic writing sample following admission guidelines

-- If educated outside of the United States, take and submit results of the test of English as a Foreign Language (TOEFL) with a minumum score of 550 (paper-based), 213 (computer-based), 79 (internet-based), or submit a transcript showing the completion of the highest level of intensive English language program (ELS-210) if from a country whose first language is not English.
+- If educated outside of the United States, take and submit results of the test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper-based), 213 (computer-based), 79 (internet-based), or submit a transcript showing the completion of the highest level of intensive English language program (ELS-210) if from a country whose primary language is not English.

-- Complete an interview (in person/telephone) with a program faculty member
+- Complete an interview (in person/telephone/Skype) with a program faculty member

-Once accepted, CM pathway students take three courses (9 credits) in the Fall semester prior to the beginning the Midwifery Program proper in the Spring semester.
-These three courses cover basic health skills (such as vital signs, sterile technique, injections, bladder catheterization and others), environments of health care (exploring and understanding health care settings and systems) and concepts of health and illness across the lifespan (introducing the midwifery management process building on basic science knowledge).
+Once accepted, CM pathway students take four required courses (10 credits) in the Fall semester prior to the beginning the Midwifery Program proper in the Spring semester.
+These four courses cover basic health skills (such as vital signs, sterile technique, injections, bladder catheterization and others), environments of health care (exploring and understanding health care settings and systems) and concepts of health and illness across the lifespan (introducing the midwifery management process building on basic science knowledge).